 You must keep detailed records of all the services provided by locum tenens providers.
 Doing this will allow you to prove the services were rendered by the locum in case of an audit or malpractice suit.
 Facilities and practices that use an electronic medical records system can print the claims at any time, and therefore don’t need to keep paper copies.
 They should, however, keep track of the dates locum tenens providers were used so they can easily access claims.

-Billing for Locum Tenens Nurse Practitioners
+Billing for Locum Tenens Nurse Practitioner

 The Centers for Medicare & Medicaid Services billing guidelines for locum tenens physicians do not apply to nurse practitioners.
 The directions for billing locum tenens NP and PA services differ from state to state.
 Contact us to find out if using modifier Q6 is appropriate.